VolodyaHoi/VolodyaHoi/README.md

 ## Information:

 Im a novice IT specialist with a backend bias (but often I have to do fullstack).
 Im developing application programs designed for various purposes.
 I am using <a href=https://ubuntu.com/>Linux Ubuntu 22</a> as an operating system.
 Part of the software is released under the AML tag (it is not related to the fight against money laundering and other projects with the abbreviation AML).
-Also, I am the head of <a href=https://github.com/Atomic-Threat-Team>Atomic Threat Team</a>.
+Also, Im the head of <a href=https://github.com/Atomic-Threat-Team>Atomic Threat Team</a>.

 > My developments and achievements are aimed at my own development.